-Series co-creator Dan Harmon promised in a July 2019 interview that the wait between seasons "will never be this long again" and his fellow co-creator Justin Roiland said that the production team was "rolling right into the next batch," meaning that work on Season 5 began before Season 4 even began airing.
-While we still have longer to wait for Season 5, this is a good sign that it won't be another two years between seasons.
+The show's future release schedule should be much more consistent given the fact that 60 more episodes were ordered back in May 2018, but series co-creator Dan Harmon also promised in a July 2019 interview that the wait between seasons "will never be this long again."
+His fellow co-creator Justin Roiland said that the production team was "rolling right into the next batch," meaning that work on Season 5 began before Season 4 even began airing.

 Here's everything we know about Rick and Morty Season 5.

 When is the Rick and Morty Season 5 release date?

 Most Rick and Morty fans have learned to brace for long waits between seasons.
 Roughly 18 months or longer have passed between the end of a season and the start of a new one.
 The Season 4 finale aired on May 31, 2020.
 Does that mean we'll have to wait until November 2021?